tomblanchard312/csvLinter/readme.md

 # csvLinter

 The `csvLinter` is a .NET Core Web API project designed to validate CSV files against a specified schema.
 This tool ensures that CSV files conform to expected formats and data types.
-You can add your own datatypes as needed, this is just a simple example.
+You can add your own datatypes as needed, via the schemas folder in JSON format.
+This contains a few simple examples.

 ## Features